auth0/docs/articles/quickstart/backend/java-spring-security5/interactive.md

 <%= include('../_includes/_api_endpoints') %>

 The example below shows how to secure API methods using the `HttpSecurity` object provided in the `configure()` method of the `SecurityConfig` class.
-Route matchers are used to restrict access based on the level of authorization required:
+Route matchers restrict access based on the level of authorization required:

 ::: note
-By default, Spring Security will create a `GrantedAuthority` for each scope in the `scope` claim of the JWT.
-This is what enables using the `hasAuthority("SCOPE_read:messages")` method to restrict access to a valid JWT that contains the `read:messages` scope.
+By default, Spring Security creates a `GrantedAuthority` for each scope in the `scope` claim of the JWT.
+This scope enables using the `hasAuthority("SCOPE_read:messages")` method to restrict access to a valid JWT that contains the `read:messages` scope.

 If your use case requires different claims to make authorization decisions, see the [Spring Security Reference Documentation](https://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#oauth2resourceserver-authorization-extraction) to learn how to customize the extracted authorities.
 :::

 ### Configure JWT Validator

 Update the `SecurityConfig` class to configure a `JwtDecoder` bean that uses the `AudienceValidator`.
-The `auth0.audience` value from `application.yml` will be used to validate the `aud` claim.
-The `issuer` is verified using the `issuer-uri` value from the `application.yml`
+The `auth0.audience` value from `application.yml` validates the `aud` claim.
+The `issuer-uri` value from `application.yml` verifies the `issuer`.

 ## Create the Domain Object {{{ data-action=code data-code="Message.java#1:11" }}}

 To make your endpoint return a JSON, you can use a [POJO](https://en.wikipedia.org/wiki/Plain_old_Java_object) (Plain Old Java Object).
 The member variables of this object is serialized into the key value for your JSON.
-Create a new class named `Message`.
-This will act as a simple domain object to return during the API calls.
+Create a new class named `Message` as an example domain object to return during the API calls.

 ## Create the API controller {{{ data-action=code data-code="APIController.java" }}}

 Create a new class named `APIController` to handle requests to the endpoints.
-The `APIController` will have three routes as defined in the [Protect API Endpoints](/quickstart/backend/java-spring-security5/interactive/#configure-the-resource-server) section.
-For the simplicity of this sample we will allow all origins through `@CrossOrigin` annotation.
+The `APIController` has three routes as defined in the [Protect API Endpoints](/quickstart/backend/java-spring-security5/interactive/#configure-the-resource-server) section.
+For this example, allow all origins through `@CrossOrigin` annotation.
 Real applications should configure `CORS` for their use case.

 ## Run the application {{{ data-action=code data-code="APIController.java" }}}